 1981: Badfinger released their ninth studio album, Say No More.
 It was the second and last reunion by Tom Evans and Joey Molland after the death of band founder Pete Ham in 1975 and the band’s first of two albums to feature Yes keyboardist Tony Kaye.

 1991: Sting released The Soul Cages, his third full-length studio album and first to feature guitarist Dominic Miller.
 It became his second solo LP to reach #1 on the UK chart.
+Four days later, the album was issued in the US.

 Jim Dickson, producer for The Byrds who convinced them to record Dylan’s “Mr. Tambourine Man,” was an early bluegrass producer with Elektra Records, and produced two albums by The Flying Burrito Brothers, was born in Los Angeles, CA in 1931.